qufighter/SDL_ColorPick/README.md

 ![ColorPick SDL Screenshot!](screenshot.png "ColorPick SDL Screenshot")

-Before you contriubte, I suggest looking for forks of the project, to see if anyone else has move on with the work since I've left off.
+Before you contribute, I suggest looking for forks of the project, to see if anyone else has move on with the work since I've left off.

-Check the readme in the "external" fodler though for instrucitons ot staic link SDL and SDL Image libraries.
+Check the [README.md](external) in the "external" folder though for instructions to static link SDL and SDL Image libraries.

 The windows visual studio project can be generated from CMAKE!
 Have tested the llvm build too which is probably more stable (better threads and no cashes from using the worng free function, even though the one key feature won't work there it's not quite done yet form VS either, easy fix probably)

-The mac OS project is hte most up to date and is the most used development project.
+The mac OS project is the most up to date and is the most used development project.

 Just read CMakeLists.txt for details...

 Future work: probably won't be done
 Future publishing: probably won't be done

-TODO: bundling app bundles from cmake isn't working just yet, maybe soemeone can figure it out.
+TODO: bundling app bundles from cmake isn't working just yet, maybe someone can figure it out.
 See add_subdirectory( cmake_install ) for details.

 I do have a script to bundle up the osx app...